jdhitsolutions/PSWorkItem/docs/New-PSWorkItem.md

 ### -DueDate

 When is this task due?
-The default is 30 days.
+The default is the value of adding the number of days in $PSWorkItemDefaultDays to the current date.
+The module default is 30 days.

 ```yaml
 Type: DateTime